Risk Factors Dashboard

 Oil and natural gas prices do not necessarily fluctuate in direct relationship to each other.
 Lower prices or lack of storage may have an adverse affect on our financial condition due to reduction of our revenues, operating income and cash flows; curtailment or shut-in of our production due to lack of transportation or storage capacity; cause certain properties in our portfolio to become economically unviable; and, limit our financial condition, liquidity, and/or ability to finance planned capital expenditures and operations.

-Our results of operations may be negatively impacted by current global events.
+Our results of operations may be negatively impacted by current global events, including the imposition of tariffs.

 Changes in environmental laws could increase our operators’ costs and adversely impact our business, financial condition and cash flows.